Wednesday, December 3, 2025

 Carlos Taylhardat

-Carlos Taylhardathttps://3narratives.com/author-carlos-taylhardat/
+Carlos Taylhardathttps://3narratives.com/

-Carlos Taylhardat is the founder and publisher of 3 Narratives News, a platform dedicated to presenting balanced reporting through multiple perspectives.
-He has decades of experience in media, corporate communications, and portrait photography, and is committed to strengthening public understanding of global affairs with clarity and transparency.
+Carlos Taylhardat, publisher of 3 Narratives News, writes about global politics, technology, and culture through a dual-narrative lens.
+With over twenty years in communications and visual media, he advocates for transparent, balanced journalism that helps readers make informed decisions.
 Carlos comes from a family with a long tradition in journalism and diplomacy; his father, Carlos Alberto Taylhardat , was a Venezuelan journalist and diplomat recognized for his international work.
 This heritage, combined with his own professional background, informs the mission of 3 Narratives News: Two Sides.
 One Story.
 You Make the Third.
 For inquiries, he can be reached at [email protected] .

-6 COMMENTS
+7 COMMENTS

 1. Thank you for your sharing.
 I am worried that I lack creative ideas.
 It is your article that makes me full of hope.
 Thank you.
 But, I have a question, can you help me?